Adiabatic Error Cancellation in Berry Phase Estimation: Abstract

 \section{Abstract}

-In this work, we show that Berry phase estimation admits a natural and universal adiabatic error-cancellation mechanism, making it a promising candidate for practical quantum computing before full fault tolerance.
-Combining finite-runtime evolutions under $\pm H$ along the loop cancels the leading $O(T^{-1})$ phase error exactly, and Richardson extrapolation further reduces the residual error to an oscillatory term with endpoint-controlled coefficient $O(\|\dot H(0)\|^2\Delta(0)^{-4}T^{-2})$.
-Beyond this deterministic cancellation, we establish that, for suitable smooth runtime distributions, runtime randomization suppresses the remaining oscillatory contribution to $O(T^{-M})$ for any fixed $M$, leading to a randomized Hadamard-test algorithm for Berry phase estimation over the full range $[0,2\pi)$ with improved runtime scaling under standard sample complexity.
+The Berry phase encodes the geometry of a closed Hamiltonian path, complementing the dynamical phase determined by the accumulated energy.
+We uncover an adiabatic error-cancellation principle arising from this geometric character, distinguishing Berry-phase estimation from energy estimation.
+To extract the Berry phase while canceling the dynamical phase, we combine finite-runtime evolutions generated by $\pm H$ along the loop.
+This construction also exactly cancels the leading $O(T^{-1})$ and all higher odd-order nonoscillatory phase errors.
+Richardson extrapolation further reduces the residual error to an oscillatory contribution of order $O(\|\dot H(0)\|^2\Delta(0)^{-4}T^{-2})$, whose amplitude is controlled by endpoint data.
+Beyond this deterministic cancellation, we show that runtime randomization suppresses the remaining oscillatory contribution, reducing the bias after $r$ levels of Richardson extrapolation to $O(T^{-2(r+1)})$ for any fixed $r$.
+By combining these error-cancellation principles, we obtain a randomized Hadamard-test algorithm for Berry phase estimation over the full range $[0,2\pi)$.
+The resulting improvement in runtime scaling turns the geometric origin of the cancellation into an algorithmic advantage, reducing the required coherent evolution time without increasing the asymptotic sample complexity.
+These features make Berry phase estimation a promising candidate for practical quantum computation in the early fault-tolerant regime.